23 Famous Philippine Festivals & Fiestas to Celebrate Every Year

 Every Christmas season, we all look forward to seeing lanterns illuminating the streets, houses, and establishments.
 The City of San Fernando in Pampanga is taking lantern-making seriously with its Giant Lantern Festival.
 With its popularity, the city earned the moniker as the “Christmas Capital of the Philippines”.

 So, which of these Philippine festivals or fiestas do you want to experience?
-Feel free to let us know on our social media channels: Facebook, Instagram, Twitter, or Youtube.
+Feel free to let us know on our social media channels: Facebook, Instagram, Twitter, YouTube, or Pinterest.